-These Healthy Fruit Pizza Cookies are as tasty as they are pretty.
-With a shortbread crust, whipped cream cheese icing, and fresh berries they are the perfect dessert for Mother’s Day or any other time of year.
+These low carb Keto Fruit Pizza Cookies are as tasty as they are pretty.
+With a shortbread crust, whipped cream cheese frosting, and fresh berries they are the perfect dessert for Mother's Day or any other time of year.

 These are one of the quintessential spring and summer desserts where I live.
 As soon as berries are in season they begin appearing at parties and get-togethers.
 Most of the time they are made with store-bought sugar cookie dough.
 When one of my readers mentioned she had used the dough from my Chocolate Chip Shortbread Cookies, minus the chocolate, to make these I knew I had to try it myself.